robsondepaula/lambda-fargate/lambda/README.md

 # Package and deploy

-Once you have written what you need update the Python package with a virtual environment:
+Once you have written what you need on the Lambda function, update the Python package (with a virtual environment):

 1-Create a virtual environment: